sverro2/white-remover/README.md

 ## Summary
-I needed a simple tool for removing whitespace from the bottom of images... and converting them to webp... with high performance... no error handling required.. etc.
+I needed a simple tool for removing whitespace from the bottom of images... and converting them to webp (lossy, 60%)... with high performance... no error handling... required.. etc.

 Very specific requirements.
 Probably noone else will need this, but if you do, or need to do domething simular, feel free to use this tool or reuse the code!